 The Counseling Center provides counseling for NC State students experiencing personal, academic or vocational concerns.
 They offer psychological assessment and psychiatric consultation.
 Most services are free to to currently enrolled students of North Carolina State University.
 The Counseling Center offers a number of group counseling experiences on issues related to students’ needs (all of which are also free and without limits on participation), in addition to time-limited individual counseling.
 The center also provides workshops on a variety of topics related to Stress Management, Healthy Relationships, Anger Management, Sexual Assault Awareness, Self-Esteem, Time Management, and many more.

-The Disability Support Office (DSO) collaborates with students to determine reasonable accommodations to ensure equal opportunity.
-The DSO works with departments throughout the University to assure that the programs and facilities are accessible to every student at NC State in a way that is fair to everyone while still maintaining academic standards.
+The Disability Resources Office collaborates with students to determine reasonable accommodations to ensure equal opportunity.
+They work with departments throughout the University to assure that the programs and facilities are accessible to every student at NC State in a way that is fair to everyone while still maintaining academic standards.

 The Office of Scholarships & Financial Aid is open Monday through Friday from 8:00 a.m. to 5:00 p.m.
 This office is located at 2831 Thurman Drive at the corner of Dan Allen Drive and Thurman Drive.
 Visitors should park in the Dan Allen Drive parking deck, as there is no visitor parking in front of the building.